-To change the oil in the gearbox, remove drain plug E (Fig. 6) at the bottom of the gearbox and drain out the old oil.
-Wash out the gearbox with flushing oil and refill with new oil through filler hole A (Fig. 7) to the appropriate level according to model.
+To change the oil in the gearbox, remove drain plug E (Fig. 5) at the bottom of the gearbox and drain out the old oil.
+Wash out the gearbox with flushing oil and refill with new oil through filler hole A, to level of dipstick.